hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 </figure>
 </center>

 ## Interesting case: AI relationships without consciousness

 In a few movies and TV shows, humans have personal relationships with AI, but the AIs do not necessarily seem to be human-like or conscious.
 These examples do seem relevant to real AI, and even prescient about the ways people use LLMs for personal relationships.

 The movie ["Her,"](https://en.wikipedia.org/wiki/Her_(2013_film)) portrays a romance between a human and a voice-only agent named Samantha.
 You can enjoy this movie (as I did) without believing that Samantha is really conscious or alive; she could be an LLM-like chatbot with voice synthesis.
 The movie is really about the main character's journey, and his relationships: his painful divorce, his ultimate reconnection with other humans in his life, and the role of technology in that journey.
-Samantha functions as a secondary character, an emotional prop (not unlike depressingly-many human female characters in the movies I'm listing).
+Samantha functions as a secondary character, an emotional prop.

 <center>